 Yoga has a tendency to charge you up – physically, mentally and spiritually.
 Evening Yoga practice may make your mind overactive rather than calm and peaceful to focus on your breath and Yoga Postures.

-Can I do Yoga in the evening after dinner?
+Night Yoga Can I do Yoga after dinner?

 A big NO!
 It is extremely dangerous to do Yoga immediately after dinner.
 Never even try doing it!
 Best time to do Yoga is before you eat.